Inventory and gates

 The same inventory powers a Surface toggle on the

-knowledge graph — every Page, Element,
+knowledge graph — every Page, Element, and Action

 Spec traceability — read AND write side